particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Console device search 2025-03-10

+The console now has a [device and product search](/getting-started/console/console/#search) feature.

 ### Tachyon datasheet 2025-03-06

 A preliminary [Tachyon datasheet](/reference/datasheets/tachyon/tachyon-datasheet/) is now available.
 Carrier information for Tachyon is now included in the [carrier list](/reference/cellular/cellular-carriers/).